distributed-system-analysis/smallfile/README.md

 * async replication support - can measure time required for files to appear in a directory tree
 * fs coherency test - in multi-host tests, can force all clients to read files written by different client

-both python 2.7 and python 3 are supported.
-Limited support is available for pypy.
+Both python 2.7 and python 3 are supported.
+Limited support is available for pypy, this can be useful for reducing interpreter overhead.

 Restrictions
 -----------

 * for a multi-host test, all workload generators and the test driver must provide access to the same shared directory
 * does not support mixed workloads (mixture of different operation types)
-* is not accurate on memory resident filesystem
+* is not accurate on single-threaded tests in memory resident filesystem
 * requires all hosts to have the same DNS domain name (plan to remove this restriction)
 * does not support HTTP access (use COSBench/ssbench for this)